MWronski12/tof-detection/README.md

 - [ ] Data aquisition
-    - [ ] Prepare test protocol (test branch has some start, should we gather some interfered samples!?)
+    - [x] Prepare test protocol (test branch has some start, should we gather some interfered samples!?)
-    - [ ] Gather data
+    - [x] Gather data
     - [ ] Label data (Video/GPS)
+        - [x] Proof of concept query gps data velocity by timestamp
+        - [x] Proof of concept query video for velocity by timestamp
+        - [x] Script that will repeatedly ask for a timestamp and display both gps and video velocity

 - [ ] Detection algorithm